Ashwaq-y/TurtleBot3_SLAM/README.md

 In this tutorial i will use the TurtleBot3 World.

 ## Setup
-This command is for ROS neotic, first in the triminal use the following commands:
+This command is for ROS neotic, in the triminal type the following commands:
 ```
 $ sudo apt update
 $ sudo apt upgrade